sykloid/skynet/doc/source/math/numbers.rst

     Optionally takes the number of times to run the probabilistic test, the defaults should be suitable for most scenarios.

+.. function:: prime_factors(n)

+    Generates a sequence of tuples representing the prime factors of the given number, and their corresponding exponents.

 .. function:: xgcd(m, n)

     Computes the GCD ``g`` of the numbers ``m`` and ``n``, as well as two